Open Data Hub logo

 The Data Science Projects page opens.

-2. Click the name of the project that you want to delete the data connection from.
+2. Click the name of the project that you want to delete the connection from.

 A project details page opens.

-4. Click the action menu () beside the data connection that you want to delete and then click Delete data connection.
+4. Click the action menu () beside the connection that you want to delete and then click Delete connection.

 Verification

-• The data connection that you deleted is no longer displayed on the Data connections tab for the project.
+• The connection that you deleted is no longer displayed on the Connections page for the project.

 Updating a connected data source